The Human Reproductive System Is Regulated By

 Q: How does diet affect reproductive health?

 A: A balanced diet rich in essential nutrients is crucial for hormone production and overall reproductive function.
-Certain nutrients, such as vitamin D, vitamin E, folate, and zinc, play important roles in reproductive health.
+Even so, certain nutrients, such as vitamin D, vitamin E, folate, and zinc, play important roles in reproductive health.
 Limiting processed foods, sugary drinks, and excessive amounts of caffeine and alcohol can also improve hormone balance and fertility.

 Q: What are some common reproductive disorders?